 Data analyst

-As a healthcare data analyst, you’ll collect, analyse and interpret medical data to help researchers and medical professionals make better decisions.
-You might identify hidden patterns, predict disease outbreaks, track the effectiveness of treatments or even find ways for hospitals and healthcare settings to run more smoothly.
-Your work has a direct impact on improving patient outcomes and making healthcare more efficient.
+If you enjoy working with numbers, consider a career in healthcare data analytics.
+As a healthcare data analyst, you collect, analyse and interpret medical data to help researchers and medical professionals make better decisions.
+Your work might involve identifying hidden patterns, predicting disease outbreaks, tracking the effectiveness of treatments or finding ways for hospitals and healthcare settings to run more smoothly.
+The work of healthcare data analysts has a direct impact on improving patient outcomes and making healthcare more efficient.
 Find out more about becoming a healthcare data analyst.

 Epidemiologist